bisohns/search-engine-parser/CONTRIBUTING.md

 * If the Engine to be included is accepted, raise an issue using the [feature template](https://github.com/bisoncorps/search-engine-parser/blob/master/.github/ISSUE_TEMPLATE/feature_request.md) and labels `enhancement` and `engine`

-* Upon implementing the Engine, make a PR to branch `dev` using the [engine implementation template](https://github.com/bisoncorps/search-engine-parser/blob/master/.github/PULL_REQUEST_TEMPLATE/engine_implementation.md)
+* Upon implementing the Engine, make a PR using the [engine implementation template](https://github.com/bisoncorps/search-engine-parser/blob/master/.github/PULL_REQUEST_TEMPLATE/engine_implementation.md)

 #### **Do you have questions about the source code?**